INCA GARCILASO MEDAL

 Chirino has recorded over 35 albums, several of which have attained platinum and gold status.
 In 2006, his album “Son del Alma”, won a Grammy for Best Salsa/Merengue Album.
 He is the composer of over 100 songs which have been recorded by over 60 artists including Celia Cruz, Raphael, Gipsy Kings, Dyango, Ricardo Montaner and Oscar D’Leon.
 As founder of the Willy Chirino Foundation, his philanthropic efforts have been recognized by UNICEF and the Department of State.

 Ms. Quintero was the first lady of Colombia between 1978 and 1982.
-After the election of her then-husband Julio César Turbay as president, she was very active in the social programs of the Colombian government.
+After the election of her then-husband Julio César Turbay Ayala as president, she became very active in the social programs of the Colombian government.
 For her selfless dedication to improving the conditions of millions of low-income Colombians for almost 50 years, she has been awarded the Grand Cross of Boyacá and the Rafael García Herreros Order of Merit, among other recognitions.

 HONORARY GALA COMMITTEE